 Maryland is compact, but it packs in a lot.
 One trip can focus on the beach and boardwalk in Ocean City.
 Another can center on Annapolis, sailing, seafood, and Chesapeake Bay towns.
 A completely different Maryland vacation can include Baltimore museums, Assateague wild ponies, Frederick, Deep Creek Lake, waterfalls, rail trails, and Western Maryland scenery.

 If you want a classic beach week, Maryland can deliver.
 If you want a Chesapeake Bay food-and-waterfront trip, it can do that too.
-If you want museums, history, small towns, wildlife, or mountain scenery, Maryland has those options as well.
+If you want museums, history, small towns, wildlife, lake activities, or mountain scenery, Maryland has those options as well.

 Who Maryland Is Best For